 For a more detailed account of the school’s first decade, check out our Tenth Anniversary Newsletter

 The Outreach Classes for children with Autism opened in the school year 2006/2007.
 Since moving to permanent premises beside the Celbridge Athletics Club track, the school has earned a reputation for excellence in athletics with many trophies being won by children at the annual Cumann na mBunscol games in Santry each year.

 2010 saw a major IT upgrade to the school’s facilities with each classroom now equipped with a digital projector and some of the rooms equipped with interactive white boards.

 As the population of Celbridge continued to grow, the DES approached the school in 2011 and asked us to consider going two-stream to accommodate additional pupils.
 After a consultation process involving the entire school community, it was decided to accede to this request and an eight classroom extension was constructed.
 The extension was formally opened by Minister for Education and Skills Jan O’Sullivan in May 2014.

 For the school year 2014-2015 we hosted the Celbridge Community School as their premises was not ready and in September 2015 we took in our first two-stream Junior Infant intake.

-The school now has two of each class from Junior Infants to Third Class and one class each in Fourth, Fifth and Sixth.
+The school now has two of each class from Junior Infants to Fourth Class and one class each in Fifth and Sixth.
 By September 2022 we will be fully two-stream with an enrolment of about 440 pupils.
 Our current enrolment as of April 2020 is 377 pupils.